puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_tags.markdown

     }
 {% endhighlight %}

-The `tag` metaparameter can accept a single tag or an array, and adds to the tags the resource already has.
-It can be used with normal resources, [defined resources][defined], and classes (when using the resource-like declaration syntax).
+The `tag` metaparameter can accept a single tag or an array.
+These will be added to the tags the resource already has.
+Also, `tag` can be used with normal resources, [defined resources][defined], and classes (when using the resource-like declaration syntax).
 Since [containment][] applies to tags, the example above would assign the `us_mirror1` and `us_mirror2` tags to every resource contained by `Apache::Vhost['docs.puppetlabs.com']`.

 ### The `tag` Function